So you live in either Columbus, Toledo, Cleveland, Akron or Cincinnati and you’re looking for somewhere to go riding on your jet ski this weekend.

 5. Rocky Fork State Park

 Another small lake similar to Cowan Lake is Rocky Fork.
-It’s extremely popular with fisherman so look out for these while you’re cruising around.
+It’s extremely popular with fishermen so look out for these while you’re cruising around.
 You might even be keen to join them given how good the fishing is!

 6. Lake Huron